gbonilla712/fpl-simple-linear-regression/README.md

 R² for goodness‑of‑fit evaluation

-The technology used was Excel, including the statistical analysis tool packs, in which I used Regression and the Pearson correlation coefficient options.
+The technology used was Excel, including the statistical analysis tool packs (Regression and Pearson correlation).

 Statistical Approach
-1. Correlation Analysis
+Correlation Analysis
 Pearson’s correlation coefficient (r) quantifies the strength of a linear relationship.

 Interpretation: